 For more information on build automation tools, check out these related resources:

 - Blog – Ant vs Maven vs Gradle: Java Build Tools Comparison

 - Blog – Getting Started With Java Build Tools

 - Blog – Java Build Tools for Dependency Management

 Get Started With JRebel

-Want to see how much time JRebel can save you in application development?
-Get started with a free, 10-day trial!
+Want to see how much application development time you'll save with JRebel?
+Get started with a free 14-day trial!